gurudattvshenoy/selenium_python/README.md

 # Features
 1. Abilty to automate website.
-2. Shows results in html reports.
+2. Shows results as html reports using pytest feature.
 3. Test execution logging.

 # Configure and run tests: